Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: The product Theorem

-\begin{lemma}[SBE version of Lemma~$2.7$ in~\cite{KKL}] There exists a sublinear subadditive function $d_0\in O(u)$ such that for every fixed $i,j\in\{1,\dots,n\}$, either all $d_0$-separated $i$-horizontal pairs are $j$-compressed or all such pairs are $j$-uncompressed. \end{lemma}
+The ultralimit of the right-hand side is $0$ by the conclusion of the first item of the lemma.
+Therefore for every $\epsilon$, $\omega$-almost surely the left hand side is smaller than $\epsilon$.
+We conclude that $\omega$-almost surely $(z_k,z_k')$ is $j$-compressed for all $j\ne i$. \end{proof} The following lemma is the core of the proof of Theorem~\ref{thm:KKLgeneralizedNEW}. \begin{lemma}[$O(u)$ version of Lemma~$2.7$ in~\cite{KKL}] There exists a subadditive nondecreasing sublinear function $d_0\in O(u)$ such that for every fixed $i,j\in\{1,\dots,n\}$, either all $d_0$-separated $i$-horizontal pairs are $j$-compressed or all such pairs are $j$-uncompressed. \end{lemma}

-The existence of $d_0$ as in Lemma~\ref{lem: simultaneously-compressed-decomposition} in particular implies that $d_0$-separated $i$-horizontal pairs are never $j$-semi-compressed.
-Our proof follows that of Lemma~2.7 in \cite{KKL}, with the required sublinear adaptations.
-The meaning of the lemma is that $\phi$ coarsely preserve the product structure of $X$ and $Y$.
-The idea of the proof is that if $\phi$ fails to do so, this failure is manifested by a sequence of points and constants that give rise to $u$-admissible asymptotic cones of $X$ and $Y$ in which $\operatorname{Cone}(\phi)$ also fails to preserve the product structure, contradicting the hypothesis.
+\begin{remark} Parts of the proof below (specifically in step 2) could have been made slightly simpler under the assumption that the $X_i$ and $Y_j$ are uniformly discrete.
+While natural in our context, we do not impose this assumption here. \end{remark}